wp-plugins/stageshow/tags/2.2.2/readme.txt

 * First public release

 == Upgrade Notice ==

+= 2.2 =
+* Support for PayPal Checkout removed - MerchantID on PayPal Settings tab must be set

 = 1.0.7 =
 * Bug Fix: Sales were always recorded as the same Ticket Type